 Occasionally, the rubella component causes painful joint swelling in adults, usually in women.

-Advisory Committee on Immunization Practices: MMR Vaccine Recommendations (Measles, Mumps and Rubella)
+Advisory Committee on Immunization Practices (ACIP): MMR ACIP Vaccine Recommendations (Measles, Mumps and Rubella)

 Centers for Disease Control and Prevention (CDC): Measles Mumps, and Rubella (MMR) Vaccination: Information for Healthcare Providers